1st Year

 Bottle Feeding Tips

-If you feed your baby formula, cool formula won’t hurt him.
+If you feed your baby formula, cool formula won’t hurt them.
 Most parents want to warm formula to body temperature.
 Don’t heat bottles in a microwave oven.
 The bottle may feel cool on the outside but will still have hot spots inside that could burn your baby’s tender mouth.

 Heat the bottle in a pan of warm water that has been removed from the burner, or hold the bottle under hot tap water for a minute.
 Always shake the bottle well to mix the formula.
 Test the temperature by sprinkling some formula on the back of your hand.
-If it feels lukewarm, it’s OK for him to drink.
+If it feels lukewarm, it’s OK for them to drink.

 Plan for Quality Child Care